-The minimum requirement for admission into the qualification is either: an appropriate Diploma, NQF level 6 or a Bachelor's Degree in Chemical Engineering or related field.
+The minimum requirement for admission into the qualification is either an appropriate Diploma, NQF level 6, or a Bachelor's Degree in Chemical Engineering or a related field.
+Preference will be given to candidates with higher academic achievements in the qualifications presented for admission.